My name is Torsten Mangner. I am a software developer and quality expert.

 Clojure, ClojureScript, Prometheus, Grafana, Graphite, Kibana

 Besides time series data teams often have to boldly visualize team specific data.
-I developed tools, so that the teams can monitor those information with ease.
+I developed tools so that the teams can monitor that information with ease.
 These tools showed amongst others:

 - for each repo, the number of commits, that are not deployed to LIVE yet